-In total, after exchange gains and losses, the Group posted €13.7 million in 2014 net cash flow, having posted €21.1 million in 2013.
+In total, after exchange gains and losses, the Group posted a €10.6 million net cash outflow in 2015, compared to a net inflow of €13.7 million in 2014.

-4.6 REQUIRED SOURCES OF FINANCE FOR THE FUTURE
+4.5 REQUIRED SOURCES OF FINANCE FOR THE FUTURE

-Group management considers that operating cash flows and available sources of finance as described under section 4.3.4 of the Registration Document, "Loan finance", are sufficient to fund the Group's organic growth.
+Group management considers that operating cash flows and available sources of finance as described under section 4.3.4 of the Registration Document, "Debt finance", are sufficient to fund the Group's organic growth.

-4.7 CAPITAL EXPENDITURE
+4.6 CAPITAL EXPENDITURE

-4.7.1 Main capital expenditure over the last three fiscal years
+4.6.1 Main capital expenditure over the last three fiscal years